Martial Arts Tips

 4. Review everything you have learnt each month.

-All skills are perishable so if you haven’t trained knife defence for a while or its been a few weeks since you last did any groundfighting then once a month take an hour to run through everything.
+All skills are perishable so if you haven’t trained knife defence for a while or its been a few weeks since you last did any groundfighting then once a month take an hour (or ten minutes) to run through everything that you have learnt.
+Ideally with a partner but even if you are on your own you can still run through the most basic of movements, think of it as shadow boxing but against a variety of threats instead of just punching.

 5. Try to practice your martial arts daily